rogerzou/MTMC/README.md

 ### Required items before using our method
 - captured frames from multiple cameras.
 - background subtractions for each frame (masks).
-- people detections from the captured frames.
+- people detections frgom the captured frames.
 - see `config_path` and `config_exp` for more information.

 ### User Instructions